gipi/blog/_drafts/reversing-usb-update-process.md

 The ``FIRM`` instead at ``0x0040ef10``; at ``0x00406e80`` is manipulating the first ``0x80`` bytes copied in memory

+At this point the smart reader could ask about the other sections, like ``ADECadfus``, ``ADFUadfus`` etc... that part will be investigated in the next post where I'll take a look more in detail in the internal working(?) of this family of chips.

 ### Intermezzo: stack_adjust

 This is particular function that I encountered during my trip in the assembly land